 My Google My Business Profile Isn't Optimized?
-We help brands, SMBs and individuals optimize their Google My Business profile to boost their sales.
+We help brands, SMBs, and individuals optimize their Google My Business profile to boost sales.
 Let's fix this together.

 No moreover-thinking your social media plan!
 So, how do I schedule posts on Google My Business?

 Bonus: How to schedule and auto-post to Google My Business in seconds?